 Grading for this course will be based on the following components.
 Due dates are posted on Canvas and listed in the course schedule at the end of this syllabus.
 A common question is whether the course follows a curve.
 The course does not adhere to a curve.
+This means grades are assessed for each person individually against a set standard.

 GRADE COMPONENTS Percentage per Assignment Percentage of Final Grade

 A. Negotiation Preparation 1 per case 12

 B. Reflection Papers 10 + 12 22

-C. Quizzes 11 + 11 22
+C. Midterm Exam 22

 D. Final Paper 22

 E. Class Participation 18

-F. Other Short Written Work 1 + 2 + 1 4
+F. Other Short Written Work 3 + 1 4